Samantha Selfridge – Decision Maker

 I can see the difference and improvement in me over the past year – I’m much more sociable since I’ve got involved in the Big Lottery Fund’s Empowering Young People group and have really come out of my shell.
 Everybody in this group has gone through some sort of challenge and has come out the other side a stronger person.
 I really feel that together we can make a big difference and our views will ensure that we fund some great projects with grants from the Big Lottery Fund.

 Mark Wood – Ambassador

 I’m Mark and I’m 17 and live in Lisburn.
-I joined the Young People in the Lead Group so that I can make a difference to the lives of other young people who are going through challenges in their lives.
+I joined the Empowering Young People Group so that I can make a difference to the lives of other young people who are going through challenges in their lives.

 I was a young carer for my dad who had osteoporosis.
 My Mum works long hours so I looked after him on a daily basis doing things like cooking meals, cleaning and giving him medication.
-He passed away in July this year.
+He passed away in July 2016.